signalfx/otelworkshop/docs/apm/k8s/index.md

 ---
 ### 2: Deploy APM For Containerized Apps: Python and Java

-><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+!!! important
->edit the `py-deployment.yaml` below and add your initials to the environment i.e. change all instances:
+    If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment: edit the `py-deployment.yaml` below and add your initials to the environment i.e. change all instances:
->`deployment.environment=apm-workshop`
+    `deployment.environment=apm-workshop`
     to
->`deployment.environment=sjl-apm-workshop`
+    `deployment.environment=sjl-apm-workshop`

 Deploy the Flask server deployment/service and the python-requests (makes requests of Flask server) pod:
 ```